Mujeeb Jaihoon

 Ya Rabb!

-May countless good descend
+May countless blessings descend

-On the crown of love,
+On the Crown of Love,

-Who, on Buraq, to heavens ascent.
+Who, on Buraq, to the heavens ascended.

 Whose mention repels

-Pain, hunger, and disease.
+Pain, hunger, and disease;

 Whose name shines